Fake News Guide: Your Armor Against the Media Cesspool

 Another thing to watch for is sites that post their own list of “fake news” sites.
 It’s unreasonable to think that anyone can give you a complete and unbiased list of fake news sites.
 There is always going to be a motive and incentive for the creator of that list to build up their site over others.
 The idea that “Ours is real, theirs is fake,” doesn’t stand the test of truthhood vs falsehood.

-These few items are do not necessarily make a news source unreliable or “fake,” but these are just some things that I personally do not like in my news sources.
+The following items do not necessarily make a news source unreliable or “fake,” but are rather some elements I personally do not like in my news sources.

 Identity Politics: An overuse of identity politics signals a huge need for virtue signalling.
 More often than not, there is no real substance to the content.

-Political Correctness: These constant need to be politically correct signals a fear of standing up for something.
+Political Correctness: The constant need to be politically correct signals a fear of standing up for something.
 In today’s tumultuous environment, telling the truth about something can be devastating for organizations.

 Overwhelming Ads and Popups: This signals a heavy dependence on ad revenue, which means they are likely to lean on click-bait headlines and over-sensationalized subject matter.